A Newtonian approach to the study of irreversibility in many-body systems: Discussion and conclusions

-In conclusion, we introduced a form of reconciling the time-reversal symmetry of Newton's laws with the macroscopic irreversibility observed in thermodynamic processes with basis on the dynamics of the center of mass of a many-body classical system.
-Moreover, we showed that in some cases the analysis of the center of mass dynamics can provide valuable information related to the evolution of the system, as indicated in some selected examples.
-In such cases, it was found that the conditions imposed by the external influence on the system, which naturally impacts on the center of mass motion, is decisive for the unidirectional evolution of the system.
-In this regard, we consider that these findings represent a possible classical solution to Loschmidt's paradox and shed a new light on the study of nonequilibrium phenomena.
-In future works we intend to apply the present ideas to systems satisfying boundary conditions different from the ones presented here.
+In conclusion, we introduced a possible form of reconciling the time-reversal symmetry of Newton's laws with the macroscopic irreversibility observed in thermodynamic processes with basis on the dynamics of the CM of a many-body classical system.
+In particular, we showed that in some cases the analysis of the CM dynamics can provide valuable information related to the evolution of the system, as indicated in some selected examples.
+In such cases, it was found that the conditions imposed by the external influence on the system, which naturally impacts on the CM motion, are decisive for the unidirectional evolution of the system.
+In this regard, we consider that these findings provide important insights into the Loschmidt's paradox from a classical perspective and shed a new light on the study of nonequilibrium phenomena.
+Of course we cannot draw general conclusions from only these few examples and say that the paradox is solved.
+However, we believe that a promising strategy to be adopted is to carry out a similar analysis for more complex systems, for example, with internal degrees of freedom and boundary conditions different from the ones presented here.
+In future works we intend to investigate the possibility of such extensions.